-In the midst of the COVID-19 pandemic, many businesses across the world have shifted to a remote working model.
-While some states have started to re-open, allowing some companies to bring their employees back, many are still allowing their employees to work remotely for the foreseeable future.
+Amid the COVID-19 pandemic, many businesses worldwide have shifted to a remote working model to work safely.
+While some states have started to re-open, allowing some companies to bring their employees back, many are still allowing their employees to safely work remotely for the foreseeable future.

 While working from the couch in your PJ’s is a welcome change from our usual commutes up and down the DC beltway, remote work presents its own set of security challenges that are often mitigated in an office environment.

-If you find that your company will be working remotely for a while – or even completely transitioning- here are 5 helpful tips for protecting your business and employees from the dark web.
+If you find that your company will be working remotely for a while – or even wholly transitioning- here are five helpful tips for protecting your business and employees from the dark web.
 A result is a place to safely work remotely.

 These are just five simple security steps you can implement now to keep your business, employees and data secure.
 If you need help managing your remote or office IT services, contact 1R Technologies to consult about our service offerings as a premier Managed Service Provider.